TimothyJones/trecresults/README.md

 ``` go
 func (r ResultFile) NormaliseLinear()
 ```
-This function normalises the runs of all result lists in this result file
+This function normalises the runs of all result lists in this result file.

+It calls NormaliseLinear() on each ResultList in this ResultFile